Men

 Fantasy League Debrief

 The start of the new Betfred Super League season has been one for the books, both on and off the pitch.
-Bullmania is back at Odsal and there’s been plenty of hard-fought, bruising encounters and record-breaking attendances in rounds one and two.
-League is hitting different in 2026!
+Bullmania is back at Bartercard Odsal and there’s been plenty of hard-fought, bruising encounters and record-breaking attendances in Rounds 1 and 2.

-What does this all mean for Betfred Fantasy Super League players?...
+What does this all mean for Betfred Fantasy Super League players?
 Let’s delve into the standout performers and why you should get them in your team today.

-If you haven’t already you can build your team here
+If you haven’t already you can build your team here!

 Top performers